yulqen/datamaps-core/scratchpad.md

 ### Todo

-* Use enum when constructing DatamapLines, or write a wrapper method that allows for it to me omitted - what are the consequences?
 * Do not halt when exception on datamapline value type is hit - store in a report!
 * Make DatamapValue class a value object.
 * Can we obtain integers from the parser, or must it be doubles?